-This album, which was Barbra’s debut came in at just under 33 minutes which is very short by today’s standards.
+This album, which was Barbra’s debut, came in at just under thirty-three minutes which would be extremely short by today’s standards.
 It peaked at #9 on Billboard charts and went on to win four Grammy Awards.
 The Barbra Streisand Album has been certified gold by the RIAA and was inducted into the Grammy Hall of Fame in 2006.
+It is one of my personal favorites because Streisand’s singing is so passionate, raw and unpolished.

 Barbra was wowing crowds at the time in Broadway’s I Can Get It For You Wholesale and Columbia hoped to capture some of her electric live performance energy on these recordings.
 For various reasons these recordings were scrapped in favor of a studio recording session.

-The cover of The Barbra Streisand Album was so well received that it won a Grammy award for Best Album Cover-other than classical.
-Thankfully Barbra had full creative control over her record and rejected Columbia’s proposed awful title of “Sweet and Saucy Streisand.”
+The cover of The Barbra Streisand Album was so well received that it won a Grammy Award for Best Album Cover-Other Than Classical.
+Thankfully, Barbra had full creative control over her records and rejected Columbia’s proposed awful title of “Sweet and Saucy Streisand.”

 Barbra’s herringbone ensemble looks like it must have been very hot to wear under stage lights.
 The soft white chiffon top beneath her vest likely gave her a bit of relief.
 This top has a peter pan collar and features a neatly tied Pussybow at the neck.
 The sheer sleeves puff slightly at the shoulder and each have a slit at ending in a buttoning cuff closure.
 Over this was a fitted button up herringbone vest which is reminiscent of a mens waistcoat.
 Princess seams accentuate the vest.
 The matching skirt features gathering extending from an elastic waist band and falls straight.
 There was most likely a slit for ease of movement.
 Barbra completed this look with her signature side swiped bangs and a hairpiece creating a dramatic voluminous beehive.